How a well-aimed snowball can make more than a dent

 Moulding the right shape

-Working with a copywriter and Snowball’s Head of Marketing, I developed options for the new brand position.
-After a few rounds of feedback and redrafting, we settled on the brand essence – Investment with the future priced in.
+Working with long-time collaborator Peter Norris and Snowball’s Head of Marketing, we developed options for the new brand position.
+After rounds of feedback and refinement, we arrived at a core idea:

-This puts Snowball’s central conviction in the headline.
+This line captures Snowball’s conviction.
 Every investment has an impact.
-Some are positive, but many aren’t.
-Snowball’s approach is to measure what its investments will cost the future.
+Some are positive, many are not.
+Snowball measures what its investments will cost the future and acts accordingly.

 “People have financial advisors who say, "Well, you need some real estate, and you need some stocks, you need some bonds, and you need some emerging market, and you need some small-cap and some large-cap,".
 So Snowball does basically that, but every single one of their investments is focused on impact.”